Binni Krishnakumar: Television

-Binny has appeared as a guest judge in various reality TV music talent shows such as Super Singer, Top Singer, Jaya Super Singer South India, Start Music, Super Singer Junior, often aired on Tamil and Malayalam TV channels.
-She has also appeared as a contestant and guest in several other shows such as Naanum Rowdy Dhaan, Top Cooku Dupe Cooku, Cooku with Comali, Samayal Samayal with Venkatesh Bhat and earned widespread popularity among TV audience.
+Binny has appeared as a guest judge in various reality TV music talent shows such as Gandharva sangeetham,Super Singer, Top Singer, Jaya Super Singer South India, Start Music, Super Singer Junior, Musical wife, often aired on Tamil and Malayalam TV channels.
+She has also appeared as a contestant and guest in several other shows such as Naanum Rowdy Dhaan, Top Cooku Dupe Cooku, Cooku with Comali, Samayal Samayal with Venkatesh Bhat.